-Savings equations, algorithms, and input variables should be used as an initial means to estimate energy savings prior to measure implementation.
-These must adhere to standard engineering practices and accepted energy efficiency engineering methods.
-Initial savings estimates must identify energy savings calculations, algorithms and all pertinent factors used to calculate the estimated energy impacts of the project.
-Project M&V plans shall appropriately cite technical sources and resources used to develop initial energy savings estimates.
-These initial savings estimates, although to be replaced with final whole facility EM&V determined savings, should be included in the final M&V report of savings.
+Savings equations, algorithms, and inputs should be used to estimate initial energy savings prior to measure implementation and follow standard engineering practices and accepted energy efficiency engineering methods.
+M&V plans should cite sources used to develop energy savings estimates.
+Final whole facility savings should be included in the M&V report .

 Whole Facility EM&V Methodology (Used to Estimate Final Savings Potential)

-A whole facility EM&V methodology presents a plan to determine energy savings due to significant and persistent facility-wide behavioral changes for a commercial facility.
-This methodology measures and verifies initial energy savings estimates.
-The plan follows procedures guided by whole facility Option C in the International Performance Measurement and Verification Protocol (IPMVP).
-The development of the whole facility measurement methodology is driven by the desire to create and implement a framework to provide high quality verified savings while keeping within the standards currently used to verify commercial measures.
-The whole facility guidance is found in the latest version of the IPMVP Volume 1 EVO 10000-1:2012.
+The EM&V methodology presents a plan to determine (i.e., calculate and verify) energy savings due to significant and persistent facility-wide behavioral changes for a commercial facility, following IPMVP Option C and standards followed by other commercial measures.
+Whole facility guidance is found in IPMVP Volume 1 EVO 10000-1:2012.
+CalTRACK 2.0 technical appendix should be used to support the development of consistent normalized energy consumption models.

-The Option C methodology should be documented in a M&V report and include detail regarding model development, testing, handling of errors, and the information for validating the regression model(s).
+The Option C methodology should document in an M&V report details regarding model development, testing, handling of errors, and information to validate regression model(s).
+However, there are many assumptions in the regression modeling which require more detailed guidance.

 Model documentation should be transparent and allow for repeating modeling steps and results, including the use of any adjustments made outside of the primary modeling method.
-Procedures to be taken and their respective results should be documented and may include:
+Procedures and their results should be documented and may include:

-Describe the process taken for how the review of outliers was completed, whether outliers were identified, and how those outliers were addressed in the modeling.
+Describing how modeling outliers were identified and addressed.

-Describe how any missing data points or data entry errors were addressed and document what was missing, corrected, or erroneous data were changed from the original data for purposes of the model.
-Any data that are ultimately removed or changed from the original data set should be annotated with the assignable cause.
+Describe how missing data errors were addressed and document what changed from the original model.
+Any data removed or changed should be annotated with a cause.

-Present the guidelines used to test for the statistical significance of each independent variable and overall model fitment.
-The results of these statistical tests and results should be presented as part of the presentation of individual model results.
+Description of non-routine events and adjustments.

 M&V Plan and M&V Report

-Preparation of an M&V plan and ultimately an M&V report is a required to determine savings.
-Advanced planning ensures that all data collection and information necessary to determine savings will be available after implementation of the behavioral change(s).
-The projects M&V plan and M&V report provide a record of the initial energy savings impact estimates, and the data collected during project development and implementation.
-These documents may also serve multiple purposes throughout a project including recording critical assumptions and conditions, and any changes that may emerge during project implementation.
-For example, the M&V plan shall describe how major energy drivers will be documented and recorded.
-The M&V report shall document such findings.
-Also, other energy savings influences (e.g., equipment retrofits, changes to occupancy) that may have occurred during the baseline and/or reporting periods are to be accounted for and quantified.
-Such savings development and assumptions should be clearly documented within the M&V report.
+Preparation of an M&V plan and report is required to determine savings.
+An M&V plan ensures that collected data and information necessary to determine savings will be available after implementation of the behavioral change(s).
+The M&V plan and report will provide a record of the energy savings estimates and data collected during the project .
+The M&V plans and reports may also record critical assumptions, conditions, and changes that occur during the project.
+For example, the M&V plan describes how variables that affect energy use is documented and recorded while the M&V report documents such findings.
 Documentation should be complete, readily available, clearly organized, and easy to understand.